cogment/cogment-lab/README.md

 ## Terminology

 - A `service` is anything that interacts with the Cogment orchestrator.
 It can be an environment or an actor, including human actors.
-- An `actor` in particular is the service that interacts with an environment, and ofter wraps an `agent`.
+- An `actor` in particular is the service that interacts with an environment, and often wraps an `agent`.
 The internal structure of an actor is entirely up to the user
 - An `agent` is what we typically think of as an agent in RL - something that perceives its environment and acts upon it.
 We do not attempt to solve the agent foundation problem in this documentation.
 - An `agent` is simultaneously the part of the environment that's taking an action - multiagent environments may have several agents, so we need to assign an actor to each agent.